Thebigjoe10/Thebigjoe10/README.md

 ## About Me 🧑‍💻

 I'm a web developer with a strong enthusiasm for building dynamic and user-friendly web applications.
-My current focus is on developing a GPA calculator project that aims to streamline academic performance evaluation.
-The project showcases my skills in front-end development, back-end logic, and database management.

 ## Tech Stack 💻